GeXiaoguo/pulumi-s3-static-web/readme.md

     [Output]
     public Output<string> WebSiteEndPoint { get; set; }

-## allow any body to read any object in the bucket
+## Allow any body to read any object in the bucket
         Func<string, string> publicS3ReadPolicyFunc = bucketId=> $@"{{
             ""Version"": ""2012-10-17"",
             ""Statement"": [{{